Reema bint Bandar Al Saud: Private sector

 Reema returned to Saudi Arabia in 2005.
-She co-founded Yibreen, a women's day gym and spa.
-She later assumed the role of CEO at Al Hama LLC, a luxury retail corporation.
-From 2007 until 2015, Reema served as the CEO of Alfa International Company Limited, a multi-brand luxury retail corporation that, among other pursuits, operates the Harvey Nichols store in Riyadh.
+She co-founded Yibreen, a women's gym and spa, and later became CEO at Al Hama LLC, a luxury retail company.
+From 2007 to 2015, she served as chief executive officer of Alfa International Company Limited, a multi-brand luxury retail that operated, among other businesses, the Harvey Nichols store in Riyadh.

-As the CEO of Harvey Nichols in Riyadh, Reema led the inclusion of women into the retail sector, working closely with the Ministry of Labor to craft a smooth labor market entry.
-She set the example of workforce integration by creating the Kingdom's first workplace nursery, enabling more women to work.
-She commissioned a study on ‘Obstacles for Women in the Workplace’.
+As chief executive officer of the Harvey Nichols store in Riyadh, Reema oversaw the recruitment of women into the retail sector, working with the Ministry of Labor on policies to facilitate their employment.
+She established what was described as the Kingdom's first workplace nursery and commissioned a study on barriers facing women in the workplace.

-In 2016, Princess Reema left the private sector to begin a career of public service as Vice President of Women’s Affairs at the Saudi General Sports Authority.
-She focused on developing policies and programs that benefited women and children throughout Saudi Arabia.
-After a successful year, she became the Deputy of Development and Planning.
-In 2018, she was appointed President of the Mass Participation Federation, making her the first woman to lead a multi-sports federation in the Kingdom, a role that she occupied until her appointment as Ambassador.
+In 2013, Reema founded Alf Khair, a social enterprise focused on expanding professional opportunities for Saudi women.
+One of its initiatives, 10KSA, promoted health awareness and resulted in the creation of the World's Largest Human Awareness Ribbon, which was recognised by the Guinness World Records.

-In 2013, Reema also founded Alf Khair, a social enterprise aimed at elevating the professional capital of Saudi women.
-One of its keystone initiatives, 10KSA, introduced the concept of holistic health awareness for a healthier Saudi community.
-The year-long campaign culminated into the World's Largest Human Awareness Ribbon, entering into the Guinness World Records.
+In 2016, Reema left the private sector to become Vice President of Women’s Affairs at the Saudi General Sports Authority, where she worked on policies and programs relating to women and children.
+After a year in the role, she was appointed Deputy of Development and Planning.
+In 2018, she became President of the Mass Participation Federation, becoming the first woman to lead a multi-sports federation in Saudi Arabia.
+She served in that position until her appointment as Ambassador.

 Reema is a member of The World Bank's advisory council for the Women Entrepreneurs Finance Initiative.

 In 2021, she founded Catmosphere Foundation to support Panthera Corporation's work to preserve big cats.
 On 6 November 2021, the first awareness campaign "Catwalk" took place, a walkathon in several countries.